Frequently Asked Questions About POIs

 Q: Can I see businesses that are stacked on top of each other separately?

-A: We don't map the individual places within the strip mall, shopping mall or multi-tenant building because can't know where the interior walls of a given place are.
-For this reason, we can't accurately and confidently determine where one business within a multi-tenant building ends, and the other begins.
+A: We don't map the individual places within a strip mall, shopping mall or multi-tenant building because can't know where the interior walls of a given place are.
+For this reason, we can't accurately and confidently determine where one business within a multi-tenant building ends and the other begins.
 For data integrity our rule of thumb is "single-rooftop footprints;" whereby, if there are multiple tenants under one space, we map as one building rather than isolating the individual tenants.

-Q: How small can a POI be? how sensitive are geolocation observations?
+Q: How small can a POI be?
+How sensitive are geolocation observations?
 For example, if a concert stage in a field is mapped, how close can people get to the stage to be observed?
-Or a shop on Main street?
+Or a shop on Main Street?

 A: Approximately 15 - 65 feet (or 5 - 20 meters) is the “sensitivity” of a device observation.
 This means that POIs that are close together are harder to distinguish one from another.
 For this reason, it is often recommended that shops close together are mapped as a group.